golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ### Sample application - g-flite

-For the start, please get familiar with our demonstration application - g-flite.
-This is an **end-to-end and ready to use Golem integration**.
-All internals and technical details are covered by the client and user friendly interface is exposed for your convenience.
-This includes creating Golem tasks and completing results.
-You need to run [Golem node](Products/Brass-Beta/Installation) locally, which is currently the default setup for our use cases.

-#### About

 `g-flite` is a command-line utility which lets you run [flite](http://www.festvox.org/flite/) text-to-speech app on Golem Network.

 ![g_flite GIF demo](http://i.imgur.com/Ji1CdCN.gif)

-?> Note that `g-flite` currently requires that you have [Golem instance](Products/Brass-Beta/Installation) running on the same machine and **only testnet is currently supported** due to the fact that [our WASM platform](https://github.com/golemfactory/sp-wasm) is only available on the testnet.
+?> Note that `g-flite` currently requires that you have a [Golem instance](Products/Brass-Beta/Installation) running on the same machine.
+If you'd like to use `g-flite` on mainnet your Golem node's version must be `0.21` or higher.

+`g-flite` is our demo application and an **end-to-end, ready to use Golem integration**.
+Most of the implementation details (such as creating Golem tasks and collecting results) are covered by the client, which exposes a user-friendly API.
+You can use `g-flite` and its source code to familiarise yourself with how gWASM-enabled applications can be implemented.

 ##### Installation